hugoocoto/nvim/README.md

 from .config/nvim/lua/hugo/packer.lua and reloading the packages.

+### First steps

+- 1: `Remove wakatime if not needed`: Go to .config/nvim/lua/hugo/packer and remove the line with use ... wakatime ...
+- 2: `Remove Obsidian if not needed: Go to .config/nvim/after/plugin and delete obsidian.lua.
+Then go to .config/nvim/lua/hugo/packer.lua and remove the use({...}) which contains ...obsidian..

 ### How to update - reload packages

 Go to .config/nvim/lua/hugo/packer.lua and do the following